microsoft/pxt-arcade/docs/skillmap/balloon/balloon2.md

 hint~

-Press the (A) button as fast as you can.
+Press the (A) button or **space bar** as fast as you can.
 You should see the score go up with each click and the timer should be counting down from 20 seconds.

 💡 **Tip: If your code isn't working and you can't figure out why, click "Replace my code" to replace the blocks in your workspace with new starter code.**